314-994-0200

 Diagnosing molluscum contagiosum involves careful observation and sometimes additional tests such as biopsies or magnifying lens examinations.
 These methods help to ensure an accurate diagnosis and differentiate molluscum contagiosum from other skin conditions that may have similar appearances.

-Treatment Options for Molluscum Contagiosum
+Treatment for Molluscum Contagiosum in St. Louis

 Cryotherapy

 Cryotherapy is a common treatment option for molluscum contagiosum.
 It involves freezing off individual lesions with liquid nitrogen.
-The extreme cold temperature destroys the virus and causes the lesions to fall off within a few weeks.
+The extremely cold temperature destroys the virus and causes the lesions to fall off within a few weeks.

 Pros: